adamcnelson/Fiber_photometry/README.md

 extracted = extract.with.context(x=FP.noldus2, colname=colname, rows=rows, after = after, before = before)
 ```

--   Create a list of vectors for each start/stop instance for plotting.
+-   Use the `create_data_list` function to create a list of vectors for each start/stop instance for plotting.

 ```r
 # plotGroup counter